emersonrp/bindcontrol/README.md

 * Attempt to make every slash command in the game available in some way, typically via PowerBinder
 * Access to MacOS for testing is via a MacOS VM several OS versions old.
 I don't want to buy an actual Mac just for this wee vanity project, so mileage may vary on how it acts in an actual recent Mac environment
-* Bodyguard mode, as implemented in citybinder, doesn't work as intended, and might not be able to due to game restrictions
+* "Bodyguard mode" as implemented in citybinder doesn't work as intended, and might not be able to due to game restrictions
 * Investigate improvements to Mastermind binds to clarify and expand the behavior
 * More error detection and handling
 * Temporary powers in speed-on-demand
-* Roll standalone binaries for Windows, MacOS, Linux - partially implemented
-    * Windows binary distribution of Python apps can trigger <a href="Help/MalwareWarnings.md">anti-malware warnings</a>
-    * MacOS binaries need signing and notarization;  I release them anyway for the brave
-    * Linux binaries might be possible with some container scheme
 * More and better help text and documentation
 * Fix bugs as found
+* More internal work on initialization order of objects to speed up start time and avoid bootstrapping problems

 Using Binary Releases
 ---------------------

-Windows users:  try the ZIP file from the [latest release](https://github.com/emersonrp/bindcontrol/releases), and give feedback.
-If that works for you, it's the quickest path to victory.
+*Windows users*:  try the ZIP file from the [latest release](https://github.com/emersonrp/bindcontrol/releases), and give feedback.
+If that works for you, it's the quickest path to victory.  <b>If you receive malware warnings</b>, please read <a href="Help/MalwareWarnings.md">my comments on that issue</a>.

-MacOS users:  an experimental binary release has been made available.
+*MacOS users*:  an experimental binary release has been made available.
 It is not signed and/or notarized, and might or might not work at all.
 Any feedback is encouraged.

-Linux users:  an *extremely* experimental binary release is now available.
+*Linux users*:  an experimental binary release is now available.
 You should be able to unzip the zipfile anywhere, and run the "BindControl" binary from within it.

-<b>If you receive malware warnings</b>, please read <a href="Help/MalwareWarnings.md">my comments on that issue</a>.

 Running From Source
 -------------------